Waterloo campaign: Ligny through Wavre to Waterloo: Prussians advance to the Wood of Paris

 A detachment of the 2nd Silesian Hussars and staff officer Major Lützow, was sent to scout the right front of the Prussian advance in the direction of the French right flank at Waterloo.
 They reached the Wood of Paris and discovered that the French right flank was completely exposed.
 A Prussian troop of Hussars advanced beyond the Wood of Paris to near Frischermont, where it had a good view of the Waterloo battlefield; the troop also did not encounter any French forces.

 The Prussians had the opportunity to quickly occupy the Wood of Paris.
 Lützow, on his way to report to Blücher met General Grolman, the Quartermaster General of the Army.
-Grolman ordered the Silesian Hussars and two battalions of infantry from Bülow's vanguard - the units having just crossed the defile of Saint-Lambert - to immediately take the wood, and sent a despatch to Blücher suggesting that the 15th and 16th Brigades be ordered to follow the vanguard once they had regrouped on the Waterloo side of the defile.
+Grolman ordered the Silesian Hussars and two battalions of infantry from Bülow's vanguard—the units having just crossed the defile of Saint-Lambert—to immediately take the wood, and sent a despatch to Blücher suggesting that the 15th and 16th Brigades be ordered to follow the vanguard once they had regrouped on the Waterloo side of the defile.

 The march through the defile of Saint-Lambert was difficult and exhausting.
 Rainfall, starting during the afternoon of 17 June and continuing through the night, had turned the valley of the Lasne into a swamp.
 The roads between Wavre and Saint-Lambert were similarly affected.
 The columns were drawn out for miles due to frequent stoppages and breaks.
-Blücher travelled along the line of march to provide encourage.
+Blücher travelled along the line of march to provide encouragement.
 By 16:00, after considerable difficulty and delay, the 15th and 16th Brigades, and the reserve cavalry and artillery, had reached the plateau between the Lasne and the Smohain.
 The plateau sloped steeply downwards toward the streams, but its high ground was comparatively dry and firm and suitable for marching.